Where should you start when looking to save money each month?

 Change your mortgage to a fixed rate

-Interest rates are predicted to rise again in 2018, so it’s a good idea to change your mortgage if it’s not already on a fixed rate – even small interest rate increases can have a noticeable effect on your financial situation.
+If you want to be able to budget better over the long-term, you may want to consider switching your mortgage to a fixed rate if it’s not already – even small interest rate increases can have a noticeable effect on your financial situation.

 By changing to a fixed rate mortgage – of between two and five years, for example – you’ll have greater peace of mind, and be able to budget with more confidence each month.